Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 60 of 365. **Brave and THOUGHTFUL!**
-- DAY: Saturday, went to flex, first hockey gameHad a, went to the gym and i am happy and thriving 3hr work: Daily💚💚💚
+- DAY: Saturday, went to flex,i went to the gym and i am happy and thriving 3hr work: Daily💚💚💚
 God is great💚💚💚💚💚💚